-4-H is the youth development program of the University of Connecticut Cooperative Extension System.
+4-H is the youth development program of the University of Connecticut Extension System.
 As a part of the College of Agriculture, Health and Natural Resources at UConn, we belong to a nationwide educational network through Cooperative Extension and the U.S. Department of Agriculture.

-For further information on the UConn 4-H Program contact:
+For further information on the University of Connecticut Extension 4-H Program contact: